 Yet even if we have global veganism, surely there will still be terrible cruelty in Nature?
 Wildlife documentaries give us a very Bambified view of the living world: it doesn't make good TV spending half an hour showing a non-human animal dying of thirst or hunger, or slowly being asphyxiated and eaten alive by a predator.
 And surely there has to be a food chain?
 Nature is cruel; but predators will always be essential on pain of a population explosion and Malthusian catastrophe?

 Not so.
-If we want to, we can use depot contraception, redesign the global ecosystem, and rewrite the vertebrate genome to get rid of suffering in the rest of the natural world too.
+If we want to, intelligent agents can use cross-species depot-contraception4, redesign the global ecosystem, and rewrite the vertebrate genome to get rid of suffering in the rest of the natural world too.
 For non-human animals don't need liberating; they need looking after.
 We have a duty of care, just as we do to human babies and toddlers, to the old, and the mentally handicapped.
 This prospect might sound remote; but habitat-destruction means that effectively all that will be left of Nature later this century is our wildlife parks.
-Just as we don't feed terrified live rodents to snakes in zoos - we recognize that's barbaric - will we really continue to permit cruelties in our terrestrial wildlife parks because they are "natural"?
+Just as we don't feed terrified live rodents to snakes in zoos - we recognise that's barbaric - will we really continue to permit cruelties in our terrestrial wildlife parks because they are "natural"?

 The last frontier on Planet Earth is the ocean.
-Intuitively, this might seem to entail too complicated a task.
-But the exponential growth of computer power and nanorobotic technologies means that we can in theory comprehensively re-engineer the marine ecosystem too.
-Currently such re-engineering is still impossible; in a few decades, it will be computationally feasible but challenging; eventually, it will be technically trivial.
+Intuitively, running compassionate ecosystems might seem too complicated.
+But the exponential growth of computer power and nanorobotic technologies means that we can in theory comprehensively re-engineer marine ecosystems too.
+Currently such re-engineering is still impossible; in a few decades, the task will be computationally feasible but challenging; eventually, it will be technically trivial.
 So the question is: will we actually do it?
 Should we do it - or alternatively should we conserve the Darwinian status quo?
 Here we are clearly in the realm of speculation.
 Yet one may appeal to what might be called The Principle Of Weak Benevolence.
 Unlike the controversial claim that superintelligence entails superempathy, The Principle Of Weak Benevolence doesn't assume that our technologically and cognitively advanced descendants will be any more morally advanced than we are now.

 Neofiles Interview (2003)